aptivator/easy-data-state-react/README.md

 process has to be repeated for each atom.
 Updating/writing multiple values with `easy-data-state` requires just one update call with data addresses and their new values specified as a plain object.

-Libraries such as Recoil are fairly large.  `easy-data-state` and `easy-data-state-read` bindings are under 400 lines with no dependencies.
+Libraries such as Recoil are fairly large.  `easy-data-state` and `easy-data-state-react` bindings are under 400 lines with no dependencies.
 The library is simpler, requires less code to use, is faster than the alternatives, and allows management of a complex data state through a single instance.